How Do You Write 1 2 As A Percentage

 Professional Insights

 Professionals should also be aware of the potential for bias in the data used to calculate percentages.
 If the data is not representative of the population being studied, the resulting percentages may not be accurate.
-Therefore, it is important to carefully evaluate the data sources and methodologies used to calculate percentages.
+That's why, it is important to carefully evaluate the data sources and methodologies used to calculate percentages.

 Tips and Expert Advice for Working with Percentages